FabianCornejoC/Chile_Energy_Transition/docs/ETL_Rules.md

 Daily energy values are aggregated at a monthly level by region and technology.

 ### Unit Conversion
+The original source data reports energy values in raw Wh without explicit units.
+During the analytics layer, values were standardized to MWh by dividing by 10⁶.
+All visualizations and analyses use MWh as the base unit.
-All energy values are converted from MWh to GWh.
+All energy values are converted to MWh.

 ### Technology Classification
 Technologies are classified into renewable and conventional categories following official definitions.